alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 {% table_of_contents %}

 ---

-## The Flood: how do you decide what to save?
+## Deciding what to preserve

-The sheer size of social media is the first problem.
+### The scale of social media is overwhelming

-It exists at a scale that's hard to comprehend: billions of posts, with millions more being added each day.
+Social media exists at a scale that's hard to comprehend: billions of posts, with millions more being added each day.
 Any person's view of social media is a tiny sliver of the whole.

 This makes it difficult for anybody to select a subset of social media to preserve, because the vast majority of it is invisible to them.
-Making a choice introduces selection bias, and I've talked to many people who want to avoid that bias by "collecting everything".
-But that's impossible -- collecting everything is beyond the technical or financial scope of any heritage institution.
+Making a choice introduces selection bias, and I've talked to many people who want to avoid that bias by "collecting everything" -- but that's far beyond the capacity of any institution.

 Since they can't collect everything, institutions create rules -- collection policies that define what's in-scope.
-These rules are meant to ensure consistency and reduce individual bias, but they force archivists to draw boundaries in a medium that inherently resists boundaries.
+These rules are meant to ensure consistency and reduce individual bias, but they force archivists to draw boundaries in a medium that inherently resists them.

 Social media isn't a sequence of isolated pages; it's a dense, interconnected graph.
 A single post only makes sense in context -- the replies, the people, the topic du jour.